 5. Can I make my own fondant?

 Yes!
 Homemade fondant is fun and easy to make — just get ready to get messy!
-Jessica Harris demonstrates the step-by-step process of making homemade marshmallow fondant in her Bluprint class Clean & Simple Cake Design, and you can also get a free marshmallow fondant recipe right here.
+Jessica Harris demonstrates the step-by-step process of making homemade marshmallow fondant in her Craftsy class Clean & Simple Cake Design, and you can also get a free marshmallow fondant recipe right here.

 6. Where do I buy fondant?

 Not into making your own?
-There are many companies that make fondant, and you can pre-made fondant in some craft stores and here on Bluprint.
+There are many companies that make fondant, and you can pre-made fondant in some craft stores and here on Craftsy.
 A few of our favorite brands include Satin Ice, FondS, Fondarific, and Fat Daddio’s, all of which come in a wide variety of colors.